 Human activity is not only draining the river and its aquifers of water, it is spitting gobs of poison into the flow that remains.
 Sometimes, this is the result of accident.
 Back in August 2001, fishermen started contacting Jim to report sea trout twisting and flipping on the river’s surface, obviously in distress; then they were floating dead downstream.
 And roach and bream and perch and chub… Within a couple of days, there were dead fish over an eleven-mile stretch of the river.
 Jim and a partner were out day and night, wearing white ‘goon suits’, picking up fish whose flesh would then fall apart in their hands.
 The Environment Agency sent out a team who discovered that a strawberry farm had accidentally swilled pesticide down a drain and into the river.
 By the time the incident was over, 80% of the fish in the effected area were dead – five tonnes of them.

 More often, the poison is simply part of modern life on a river bank.
 Farmers and gardeners protect their crops and plants from slugs and snails with metaldehyde.The rain then washes it into the river: the Ouse is polluted with it all the way from Jim’s village of Isfield to the coast.
-The same happens with pesticide from sheep dip and gardens and parks.
+The same happens with pesticide from sheep dip and from gardens and parks.
 It all trickles down.
 But for rivers now, the most common enemy is phosphate which creates thick blankets of green algae.
 By day it smothers plants.
 By night it sucks oxygen out of the water.
 At any time, it will sink down to the river bed, ruining the habitat of the creatures which live there.
 Phospate gets into the river from fertiliser on farmers’ fields and from excrement – cattle manure on the fields, dog shit on the streets and the human stuff too.
 Particularly the human stuff.

 Up and down the banks of the Ouse, there are little red-brick buildings with pipework and wire mesh fences: treatment works which clean up waste water and human sewage.
 There are 38 of them in all.
 “If you had red dots on a map to mark every one of them, the map would look like it had measles,” as Jim puts it.
 Routinely, treated effluent from these works is discharged into the river – 856,000 cubic metres of it every month.
 And routinely it contains phosphate.

 One of the volunteers who has worked to protect the Ouse is Dr Clive Fetter, a chemist who fished the river as a boy.
 He checks the quality of water which other volunteers collect at key points on the river and its tributaries.
 Over and again, he finds phosphate levels which are officially classified as ‘bad’ or ‘poor’ in water which is immediately downstream from treatment works.
-Fetter’s conclusion is simple and clear: the water companies should be required to take all the phosphate out of the effluent before they release it in the river.
+Fetter’s conclusion is simple and strong: the water companies should be required to take all the phosphate out of the effluent before they release it in the river.
 “The need for this to happen soon is clear,” he says.

 His findings also point to something nastier.
 In the chalkland streams which feed the Ouse, he sometimes finds sudden very high spikes in the level of phosphate.
 Fetter strongly suspects that somebody is dumping raw human sewage into the river.
 Some of the hot spots are upstream from the treatment works and are almost certainly from private houses which use septic tanks.
 Years ago, they would have been emptied by the rural district council.
 Now, it has all been privatised and, Fetter fears, some owners may not want to pay for their tanks to be emptied, so they are dumping it for free.
 However, sometimes the raw sewage is coming direct from the treatment works.

 The law allows the water companies to dump raw sewage in any river if their systems are overloaded as long as the Environment Agency agrees.
 At other times, the companies do it because of some error or malfunction.
-Over the years, Jim has seen numerous horrors: treatment works fail, animals die, the company pays a fine and moves on.
+Over the years, Jim has seen numerous horrors: treatment works fail inflicting terrible damage: the company pays a fine and moves on.
 This summer, Southern Water were convicted in court of breaching their environmental permit after dumping 40 million litres of raw human sewage into the sea at Worthing, because three pumps had failed at a treatment works and were threatening to push the sewage back into the town.
 “Three pumps?” said Jim.
 “That sounds to me like a maintenance problem.
 They’re not checking them often enough, the way they used to before they were privatised.”

-When a team from the University of Brighton spent two years from 2009 to 2011 testing the water along the length of the Ouse, they found traces of faeces in all 26 test sites – including human faeces in 22 of them.
+When a team from the University of Brighton spent two years from 2009 to 2011 testing the water along the length of the Ouse, they found traces of faeces in all 26 test sites – including specifically human faeces in 22 of them.
 At 19 of the 26 sites, the associated bacteria were above the level deemed sufficiently safe to swim by the EU Bathing Water Directive.
 Southern Water have pointed out that the river is not officially designated as a swimming area, but during the summer months, it is a common sight to see people playing and swimming in its water.